 But let's look closer to home.
 If you spread those injuries across the country, about 560 people in Texas hurt their ankles every day.
 As one of the major cities in Texas, there are probably at least 100 Houstonians twisting their ankles today alone.
 So why aren’t you seeking the help of a Houston podiatrist like me?

 There's a lot of you tough guys and girls out there.
 So, if you haven’t broken a bone, you tell yourself, “It’s just a sprain.”
 And you keep on hobbling through your daily activities, believing you can walk off the pain.
 Well I’m here to tell you—stop it!
-The National Athletic Trainers’ Association (NATA) released a statement making it clear that ankle injuries should never be taken lightly.
+The National Athletic Trainers’ Association (NATA) released a statement.
+And they make it clear that you should never take ankle injuries lightly.

 Why?
 Ankle injuries that aren’t properly treated leave you susceptible to many medical challenges.
 These include prolonged discomfort, re-injury, chronic disability and even early arthritis.
 And it's that repeat injury thing I really worry about.
 Because, once you’ve had one ankle sprain, your body is at higher risk for more.
 Unless you target that ankle with special exercises.
 (More about that below.)

 What Should You Do if Your Ankle May be Sprained?

 If there's any chance you've sprained your ankle, here's what I want you to do.